 Unique in the world, Rome is a beautiful city with attractions for all ages.
 Rome landmarks like the Colosseum, the Pantheon and Piazza Navona are easy to enjoy at all ages.
 There is a vast choice of accommodation in Rome which means you are sure to find a hotel that can cater to kids, parents and grandparents alike.
 To be near the action, consider booking one of the hotels near the Colosseum.

 I recommend you plan at least 4 days in Rome and mix time exploring on your own with some family tours.
 Plan your tours ahead of time, especially for visiting the Vatican, which is wonderful but large and busy.

 Venice is unique in the world and a place that is magical at any age.
 The best way to visit is to stroll around its wonderful center and make the most of the ‘vaporini’ (water buses) criss-crossing the city.
 They are fun for kids and make getting around really easy!

 Tuscany is a wonderful Italian region with typical Italian, historical small towns (Florence, Siena), hilltop villages, and fantastic countryside.

 With kids and grandparents, I recommend spending lazy days enjoying long lunches in a local agriturismo.
-These are farm houses open to guest that operate as restaurants, educational farms and guesthouses and are great for a multigenerational trip.
+These are farmhouses open to guests that operate as restaurants, educational farms and guesthouses and are great for a multigenerational trip.